 Don’t accept friend requests from strangers

 One of the common scams on Facebook is a friend request from a stranger.
 These strangers may pretend to be someone they are not, or they may come from a victim who has been hacked.
 Either way, potential abusers may be trying to trick you into giving them personal information.
+Then, crooks use this information for further cybercrimes, or simply blackmail you.

 Don’t click on links sent to you